a frustrating part of life is that “comfort is the enemy of growth.”

 sometimes a business breaks this plateau and ends up growing by hundreds of millions of dollars. and others struggle, unable to break their slump. what was the difference?

 in all of these cases, comfort is the problem. not as in “relaxed and happy.” comfort as in “doing what you’ve always done” – even really well or even when it hasn’t worked. comfort as in “what is familiar, known, or taken for granted”.

 unfortunately, comfort is the enemy of growth.

-the irony is, what’s already worked best for you so far (what your familiar and comfortable with) can be the enemy of faster growth, because you become dependent, complacent or just too busy to keep up.
+the irony is, what’s already worked best for you so far (what

 the idea of tripling your prices, redoing your product, rebuilding a sales team, firing a revenue leader and taking six months to find someone new, going for 10x deals, creating a whole new way to generate leads, swapping out sales automation systems, writing a book in your nonexistent spare time… these potentially game-changing initiatives feel impossible to get to with so many other demands on your energy.